Search within:

 Application Process

-1. Submit the following information to Assistant Training Director Chad Wilt or to the front desk staff on the third floor of Hudson Health Center.
+1. Submit the following information to the CPS Assistant Training Director Chad Wilt, or to the front desk staff on the third floor of Hudson Health Center.

 1. Cover letter expressing your interest in the Clinical Counselor Graduate Assistantship.

-1. If applying for the Clinical Counselor Graduate Assistantship with Athletics, please include a paragraph or two that outlines your interest and/or experience in working with athletes.
+• If applying for the CPS - Athletics Emphasis position, please include a statement that outlines your interest and/or experience in working with athletes.

 2. Curriculum vitae or resume